Poggioo/DECO-3500-MAKABAKA/README.md

 When the teacher confirms that the problem has been answered correctly, the problem will be marked as solved.
 The third is real-time video playback, in which students can watch the recording of the current lecture directly, see before content and jump back to live mode, just like youtube live.

+In the Iteration1 folder of GitHub Code, there is the function code in iteration1, which is not needed normally.
+It just upload as part of the project process

 ## Download